Teaching Yoga for

 Sustaining our own practice and passion for this work

-There will also be plenty of time for discussion and questions, as well as ample opportunity to practice facilitating the methods and practices explored in the theoretical modules.
+There is also plenty of time for discussion and questions, as well as ample opportunity to practice facilitating the methods and practices explored in the theoretical modules.

-The vast majority of the course content (36 hours) is covered over the 4-day intensive.
-However, in order to meet the 50 hours of training and receive a certificate of 50-hours completion, the following activities are required prior to the training (otherwise you will receive a certificate of 36 hours training):
+The vast majority of the in-person course content (36 hours) is covered over the 4-day intensive.
+However, in order to meet the 50 hours of training and receive a certificate of 50-hours completion, the following activities are required as part of the in-person training (otherwise you will receive a certificate of 36-hours training).

-YOU WILL NEED TO: Read the required text and at least one of the following recommended texts prior to the training.
-After you read each book, you are required to write a 250 word reflective summary of your key learnings from each book and email the summary to Sarah.
-Please also keep notes as you read, to contribute to group discussions during the training.
+IN-PERSON TRAINEES - YOU WILL NEED TO: Read the required text and at least one of the following recommended texts prior to the training.
+After you read each book, you are required to write a 250 word reflective summary of your key learnings from each book and bring the summary to the training for submission at the start of training.
+Please also keep notes of questions and key ideas as you read, to contribute to group discussions during the training.

 PRE-COURSE REQUIRED BOOK Overcoming Trauma Through Yoga by David Emerson and Elizabeth Hopper

-OTHER PRE-COURSE BOOKS: CHOOSE AND READ AT LEAST ONE OF THE FOLLOWING TEXTS, and write about it as described above.
+OTHER PRE-COURSE BOOKS: CHOOSE AND READ AT LEAST ONE OF THE FOLLOWING TEXTS, and write a reflective summary about it, as described above:

 1. Yoga for Depression by Amy Weintraub